 If you have ever been sexually abused or raped, you are absolutely pure.
 The evil that was done against you was wicked, and my heart breaks for your pain.
 Dot not allow any sense of false shame to keep you from the beauty that can await.
 Allow someone to walk alongside you as you heal–don’t do it alone.
 I have seen so much beauty come from the pain of abuse–keep your eyes forward, and keep your heart aligned with the Lord.
 He is the great healer and sustainer.
 There is freedom and beauty awaiting you.

-Even if you have struggled physically in the past, you have the opportunity to, from this day forward, strive for physical purity in either your singles or your dating and experience the blessing of obedience now.
-God redeemed both Andrew and my past and even though we did have a lot of pain to work through because of our past sin, we pressed on intent on honoring the Lord with each other.
+Even if you have struggled physically in the past, you have the opportunity to, from this day forward, strive for physical purity in either your single life or your dating, and experience the blessing of obedience now.
+God redeemed both Andrew and my pasts and even though we did have a lot of pain to work through because of our past sin, we pressed on intent on honoring the Lord with each other.

 Strive hard after the Lord, friends.
 He is the one who created us and who created sexuality.
 Enjoy in the way He has created it and I promise you…..you will not be disappointed.